UNINETTSigma2/documentation/files_storage/clusters.md

 - Since the area is removed automatically, it can be hard to debug jobs that fail.
-- Not suitable for files larger than 198-300 GB.
+- Not suitable for files larger than 198-300 GB on Saga and Fram.
-- One must make sure to use `cp` commands or similar in the job script to copy files back.
+- One must make sure to use `cp` commands or similar in the job script to copy files back (on Saga and Fram).
 - If the main node of a job crashes (i.e., not the job script, but the node itself), files might be lost.
 ```